All the Parts of an Air Conditioning System

 Exploring the Parts of Your Central A/C System

 Since the 1970s, central air conditioning systems have been popular in homes across America, offering comfort and convenience in every room via a single thermostat control.
-Central air conditioning systems have several key components that work together in concert to produce cool, dry air for home comfort on hot days.
-Understanding how each of these parts works together and how to spot trouble can help you maintain your central air conditioning system for better performance, year after year.
+Central air conditioning systems have several key components that produce cool, dry air for home comfort on hot days.
+Understanding how each of these parts works together and how to spot trouble can help you maintain your central air conditioning system for better performance year after year.

 Condenser Unit